 Industry leaders are already preparing for the European Union Deforestation Regulation (EUDR), setting the pace for others to follow.
-Despite discussions about delays, leading businesses are not waiting.
+Despite the one year delay, leading businesses are not waiting.
 These early movers recognize that the challenges of compliance—such as supplier coordination, traceability, and internal process adjustments—demand significant time and effort.

 Below, we discuss why starting the compliance process now is important for companies aiming to meet these regulatory demands on time.